 Simian Sundays – A post about something ape/monkey related.
 After all, we did in fact evolve from filthy monkey-men

-Yet what motivated me to start this blog wasn’t something that, on the surface, was connected to human evolution.
+What motivated me to start this blog wasn’t something that, on the surface, was connected with human evolution.
 I was giving a presentation to a group of school students about my university.
-They were apparently interested in biological sciences and so appropriately the presentation was given by university students studying that.
-And little ol’ me from the archaeology department.
-Yet I got the most questions.
-Despite the fact there were undergraduates doing the degree they wanted to do they were asking me questions on the origin of art, development of technology.
-People are clearly interested in where they came from, yet there are all too few sources providing this information.
+They were apparently interested in biological sciences and so, appropriately, the presentation was given by university students studying biology.
+And little ol’ me from the archaeology department, and yet I was asked the most questions.
+These students were asking me about the origin of art and the development of technology.
+People are clearly interested in where they came from, yet there are too few sources providing this information.

-So I resolved to start this blog and do my part to spread the information around.
-And hopefully serve as a bit of an outlet for me so my long-suffering friends won’t have to listen to yet another FUN FACT about how we evolved.
+Accordingly, I resolved to start this blog and to do my best to share information on the evolution of human culture, including art and technologies.
+And hopefully this blog will serve as a bit of an outlet for me so my long-suffering friends won’t have to listen to yet another “fun fact” about how we evolved.